 Duke Gardens is a great place to hold your class or student assignments!
 We require registration for all of these, even if you’re not interested in Duke Gardens staff support for your visit.

-Once a semester (for classes) or once a year (for other groups/projects) you must fill out this form to request approval to hold your class or do coursework in Duke Gardens.
+At least once a semester, submit a request form for your class/visits.
 We ask that you submit the form at least two weeks in advance.
 We will try our best to accommodate requests with less notice, but it’s not always possible.
 We accept requests up to one year in advance.

 Please note that the garden is always open to the public and spaces can’t be reserved to the exclusion of other visitors.